tfsojon/richinsql-blog/content/post/2019-02-20-big-tempdb.md

 This instance in which this problem resides is part of a two node availability group and has a TempDB configuration with 4 data files which are all set to grow in 256mb increments\* and one log file set to grow in 128mb increments.
 The starting size of each files is 1GB and the TempDB configuration is the same on both nodes.

-- I know that TempDB should be sized for the instance on an individual basis and be configured to fill the disk across the data files, however that isn&#8217;t possible with this instance.
+- I know that TempDB should be sized for the instance on an individual basis and be configured to fill the disk across the data files, however that isn't possible with this instance.

 ### The Problem

-Over the period of one week the TempDB datafile will grow from 4GB spread over 4 files to 25GB spread over 4 files almost over night, while this may not be a problem I want to find out what is causing the rapid growth this is for both inquisitive and preventative reasons, I don&#8217;t want to leave it like this if there something that could be fixed causing this.
+Over the period of one week the TempDB datafile will grow from 4GB spread over 4 files to 25GB spread over 4 files almost over night, while this may not be a problem I want to find out what is causing the rapid growth this is for both inquisitive and preventative reasons, I don't want to leave it like this if there something that could be fixed causing this.

 ### But What Is TempDB

 The TempDB is a global system database available to all users, it is a temporary workspace for storing temp tables, work tables that hold intermediate results during a sorting or query processing and materialised static cursors which improves the overall performance of the SQL Server.

-SQL Server will record information in the TempDB that will also aid in transaction roll back, it won&#8217;t record any information that will aid in database recovery though, TempDB is re-created each time SQL Server is restarted with a clean copy of the database, TempDB will be created based on model and will reset to it&#8217;s last configured size.
+SQL Server will record information in the TempDB that will also aid in transaction roll back, it won't record any information that will aid in database recovery though, TempDB is re-created each time SQL Server is restarted with a clean copy of the database, TempDB will be created based on model and will reset to it's last configured size.

 I suppose you can think of TempDB as a massive bucket, everything and anything can get thrown in there, temp tables from all of them queries, cursors, information relating to sort operations lots and lots of different system and user objects.
 Microsoft provide a useful [document](https://docs.microsoft.com/en-us/sql/relational-databases/databases/tempdb-database?view=sql-server-2017) which explains more about the TempDB database.

-### **Let&#8217;s Do This**
+### **Let's Do This**

 To get to the bottom of this, I am going to make use of [Extended Events](https://docs.microsoft.com/en-us/sql/relational-databases/extended-events/extended-events?view=sql-server-2017) this will work for me as the instance with the &#8220;problem&#8221; is running SQL Server 2012 and what is outlined below should work for anything 2012+.